oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute-jenkins/deploy-compute-jenkins.md

 In this lab, you will:

-- Execute the *setUpOCI.py* script to generate terraform files.
+- Execute setUpOCI and terraform pipelines from jenkins.
-- Execute terraform commands from the respective service folders.
+- Review terraform plan, OPA output and approve terraform apply stage.

 ### Prerequisites